csbhr/FFHQ-UV/README.md

   - The StyleGAN-based editing would change the ID of the faces, resulting in textures with low-fidelity.

 #### 2. UV-texture map from: RGB fitting
+- The proposed 3D face reconstruction algorithm (Section 4.2 of the paper).
 - See source codes of [RGB fitting](./README.md#rgb-fitting).
 - Advantages:
   - The generated textures are fitted based on the supervision of input faces, which are with high-fidelity.